 The first OLM students commenced training in 2018.
-The Church of Ireland and the Methodist Church in Ireland, in conjunction with the Queen's University Open Learning Centre, offered a series of twelve modules which were undertaken by OLM candidates, Methodist Ministry Formation students and trainee local preachers.
-This arrangement concluded in June 2022.
+Initially training was organised jointly with the Methodist Church in conjunction with the Queen's University Open Learning Centre.

-A new arrangement has now been put in place for OLM students through CITI.
-This will involve two stages of training for OLM candidates.
-The first stage will entail successful completion of the Certificate in Christian Theology and Practice (CCTP) course.
-This will be undertaken alongside those exploring selection for stipendiary ministry, prospective Diocesan Readers and others interested in faith formation.
-The second stage of training will commence the following January.
-Stage two will consist of a further eighteen months of context-based training comprised of six modules focussed on pastoral ministry.
-Towards the end of each module a reflective session will be put in place.
+The current arrangement involves two stages of training for OLM candidates through CITI.
+The first stage entails successful completion of the Certificate in Christian Theology and Practice (CCTP) course.
+This is undertaken alongside those exploring selection for stipendiary ministry, prospective Diocesan Readers and others interested in faith formation.
+The second stage of training commences the following January.
+Stage two consists of a further eighteen months of context-based training comprised of six modules focussed on pastoral ministry, delivered by online lectures and in-person tutorials in local areas.
+The subject areas are: Preaching, Liturgy, Mission, Pastoral Ministry, Collaboration and Leadership.

+Towards the end of each module a reflective session takes place in CITI.

-Each year the CCTP course will be preceded in November by a "Fit for the Purpose" weekend which offers a personal and biblical exploration of various matters relating to vocation.
+Each year the CCTP course is preceded in November by a "Fit for the Purpose" weekend which offers a personal and biblical exploration of various matters relating to vocation.